nathannlu/vm/README.md

 This will recursively run Make and compile all the necessary subdirectories.
 It builds an executable "run" which when executed runs the virtual machine.

+(2) Execute your program:

+	./run examples/test.nathan

+This runs the test program.